SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.5/General_Feature_Release_10.5.2.md

 <!-- MR 10.4.0 [CU11] - FR 10.5.2 -->

-When a DataMiner System included agents in a Failover setup, in some cases, a very large number of "duplicate route" and "created route" entries would get added to the NATS server logging.
+When a large DataMiner System included agents in a Failover setup, the more agents were present in this DMS, the more "duplicate route" and "created route" entries would get added to the NATS server logging.